offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![Bambu Studio Prepare screen text parameters](bambu_studio_prepare_text_parameters.png)

-To generate text on a model, in the Prepare screen's 3D viewport, select the model and then click the text shape tool in the Prepare screen's toolbar (button 14, keyboard shortcut T).
-Text wil show up on the middle of the build plate on the 3D viewport along with a pop-up where the text, its settings (e.g., font parameters), and how its placed on the model can be changed.
+To place text on a model, in the Prepare screen's 3D viewport, select the model and then click the text shape tool in the Prepare screen's toolbar (button 14, keyboard shortcut T).
+Text will show up on the model along with a pop-up where the text, its settings (e.g., font parameters), and how its placed on the model can be changed.

 The parameters are the same as the parameter before, except for **Mode** and **Operation**.